 Further, about five years earlier I’d had a ganglion cyst removed from my wrist, as it kept growing larger.
 I wondered whether these knots would follow suit and continue to increase in size until they too required surgery.

-Is treatment necessary or required?
+Is treatment necessary for rhuematoid nodules?

 My rheumatologist quickly did away with most of my nodule concerns.
 He told me that typically they do not cause patients any problems, and therefore intervention is usually not required.
 As he explained that my symptoms were caused by a degenerative autoimmune disease without a cure, the nodules settled near the bottom of my growing list of concerns.
 I didn't like the way they made my hands look, but pain reduction and range of motion became paramount.